qasimmansoori/Convolutional-Neural-Network-Binary-classification/README.md

 ##  Features

 - Loads and preprocesses images (resize, normalization, RGB conversion).
-- Custom CNN model built with PyTorch.
+- Custom NN model built with PyTorch.
 - Uses `DataLoader` for batching and shuffling.
 - Model training with cross-entropy loss and Adam optimizer.
 - Performance evaluation with confusion matrix and accuracy metrics.